 Attempting to lighten this smile using teeth-whitening treatments. – It’s possible that this case might be treated just by utilizing some type of at-home or in-office tooth-whitening treatments (or a combination of both).
 This is what we have illustrated in our “after” picture.

 After image: Tetracycline stained teeth treated via whitening treatments.

 b) The whitening process will require some commitment. – Tetracycline tooth staining has a reputation for being difficult to treat.
 Being successful usually requires a highly motivated patient (and dentist).
 An extended number of treatments may be required.

 c) Touch-up whitening will be needed. – The original bleaching effect gained can be expected to fade over time.
 But renewing it (probably just by performing at-home treatments) can be expected to be much easier and cheaper than the initial round of whitening.

-If tooth whitening doesn't produce acceptable results, place veneers. - Placing porcelain veneers could be another way to treat this same case.
-And when compared to teeth-whitening treatments, it can probably offer the more predictable cosmetic outcome, although at a much greater expense.
+If tooth whitening doesn’t produce acceptable results, place veneers. – Placing porcelain veneers could be another way to treat this same case.
+And when compared to teeth-whitening treatments, it can probably offer a more predictable cosmetic outcome, although at a much greater expense.

-The downside to this approach is that no dental work lasts forever.
+The downside of this approach is that no dental work lasts forever.
 Once veneers have been placed, there will be a time when they need to be replaced.
 So, even though their end result may be more ideal aesthetically, the time, cost, and maintenance requirements they impose may make the less-perfect solution (teeth whitening) the more attractive alternative.